Psychedelic/dab-docs/docs/token-list/getting-started.md

 getUserNFTs();
 ```

-This returns an array with the following interface, with metadata of each owned NFT:
+This returns an array with the following interface, with metadata of each owned asset:

 ```js
 export interface NFTDetails {